Juan María Vicencio de Ripperdá: Career

 Baron de Ripperdá started his military career in 1743 and rose to become a colonel in 1761.
 In 1769, he was appointed governor of Texas by the King of Spain and set sail for Mexico.
 During his stay in Mexico City he met and married (22 October) doña Mariana Gómez de Parada Gallo y Villavicencio.

 From February 1770, he lived in San Antonio with his wife and six children.
-Anticipating the impending reforms, he had made his headquarters in San Antonio rather than Los Adaes (now San Augustine).
+Anticipating the impending reforms, he had made his headquarters in San Antonio rather than Los Adaes (now Robeline).

 De Ripperdá's chief concern was the Apaches.
 He had to use threats to keep citizens from abandoning San Antonio from fear of marauders.
 He called for reinforcements from other presidios, which incurred the wrath of the missionaries saying he was risking ruin to the mission system.
 Then, fears of an imminent English attack swept over the province.

 His tenure as Governor was beset by political in-fighting and constant attempts to undermine his position.
 As such, he found himself besieged from two directions: Viceroy Antonio María de Bucareli y Ursúa in Mexico City, and his predecessor and now commandant-inspector Hugo Oconór.

 In 1772, the capital of Spanish Texas was officially moved to San Antonio.
 The next year, orders came to De Ripperdá to remove the East Texan establishments back into the interior, now that there was no frontier to guard following the cession of Louisiana to Spain.
 However, to many of the Spanish of East Texas, Los Adaes was the only home most of them know, and many had married into French families.

 De Ripperdá travelled to Los Adaes hoping he could prevent the abandonment but Oconór opposed him and he went away in deep disappointment.
 Over the next days, the planned expulsion of the Adaesians was put into practice, and many consequently died from hardship.
 Their leader, Antonio Gil Ybarbo, went to Mexico City in order to petition the Viceroy to allow them to return to their homes.
 Only after six years of wandering were they allowed to return as close as Nacogdoches, where they made a permanent settlement, thus ending one of Texas' most tragic dramas.

 One encouraging event in De Ripperdá's administration was the aid of Athanase de Mezieres in bringing the northern tribes under control.
 However, Oconór beclouded even this by casting suspicion on the work and belittling it, wrongly saying Ripperda favoured Frenchmen and engaged in illicit trade.
 As a result, the Viceroy ultimately forbade De Ripperdá all communication with Louisiana and removed him from office for non-compliance in 1778.

 Although he had already appointed Governor of Honduras in 1776, De Ripperdá and his family remained in Texas until 1778.
 Known as a true aristocrat and inveterate snob, he was nevertheless much respected and became known as one of the most popular Spanish Governors.
 On 28 June 1779, the King promoted him to the rank of brigadier-general.

 Baron de Ripperdá died a disillusioned man.